cmstas/ZPrimeSnT/python/README.md

 For trendier folk, a conda environment is the recommended way to get the latest/greatest Python packages.

+## Python Plotting Scripts
+The sripts `stack_plots.C` and `compare_plots.C` are used for stacking and comparing histograms from different root files, respectively.
+These scripts are executed via the command:

 ## Conda environment

 You only have to do the initial setup once.
 Afterwards,